Click To Call Us 24/7

 "Aggressive" Schuster Law's lawyers were on my side.

-An injury requiring amputation may have lifelong consequences for the victim and his or her family.
-It may be impossible to return to work or enjoy former activities.
+An injury requiring amputation may make it impossible to return to work or enjoy former activities.
 Even caring for oneself may be difficult for a long time.
-In addition to the physical pain, many amputees suffer from emotional disorders such as depression.
+In addition to the physical pain, many amputees suffer from emotional disorders such as depression and anxiety.

 You Will Need Compensation to Get Through the Recovery Process

 The amputation surgery is the first step in the recovery process, but it is usually just the beginning of years of medical treatment.
-When people lose a limb, they will also need long-term medical care that may include pain management to treat phantom pain and wound pain.
+When a limb is lost, you will need long-term medical care that may include pain management to treat phantom pain and wound pain.
 Physical and occupational therapy, as well as psychological counseling, may also be necessary.